GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/README.md

 ---

 ### Pre-requisites
-- A baremetal environment running [OpenStack Ussuri](https://releases.openstack.org/ussuri/index.html) or similar with [LBaaS v2](https://docs.openstack.org/mitaka/networking-guide/config-lbaas.html) configured and functional
+- A bare metal environment running [OpenStack Ussuri](https://releases.openstack.org/ussuri/index.html) or similar with [LBaaS v2](https://docs.openstack.org/mitaka/networking-guide/config-lbaas.html) configured and functional
   > If you don't have an OpenStack environment and still want to try this sample